zenml-io/zenml/docs/book/features/guide-aws-gcp-azure.md

 # Guide for cloud-specific deployments

 This guide will show how you can run the a pipeline in Kubeflow Pipelines deployed to a public cloud cluster.
 We will start with some pre-requisites and then move on to show the integration of your cloud provider's components with your ZenML stack.
+In addition to configuring the stack components in this guide, you can optionally run a pipeline step on a specialized cloud backend too.
+Check out the step operators [guide](../features/step-operators.md) for that!

 ## Pre-requisites